MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-forecasting-api-overview.md

 You can update the dataset (for example invert the sign for values) or create your own dataset if you need to collect data from more than one table.
 Then, you can send that dataset back to the Forecasting API with the `SetPreparedData` method.
 That's what we do with the Cash Flow Forecast, where we gather data from the **Customer Ledger Entries**, **Vendor Ledger Entries**, and **Tax Entries** tables.

-Once your dataset is ready, it's time to run the Forecast method.
-The only parameter you need to specify is the number of data points you want to forecast:
+Once your dataset is ready, it's time to run the `Forecast` method.
+The only parameter you need to specify is the number of data points that you want to forecast:

 ```al
 TimeSeriesManagement.Forecast(3, 0, 0);
 ```

 The quality of the forecast is affected by specifying too many data points at a time.
-We address this later in this article.
+We address that later in this article.

 Now, you can get results for further processing.
 The `GetForecast` method fills the **Time Series Forecast** table with results.